 And yet, such a wide reach became a reality largely due to the roads that the Romans built.
 The expertly engineered roads allowed commerce and services to flow.
 Hence, those gravels and pebbles and whatever sturdy materials Roman engineers use made the empire last for centuries.
 And in the long run, it was instrumental in making Rome the most influential in the history of man.

 Rome of course, is ancient history.
 Aside from its religious influence, the city-state is more of a tourist spot than a world power.
 But the network of roads it left behind has given us a peek at how roads are indeed central to the growth of civilization.
 In today’s world, no material may have become attracted engineers and road builders alike than concrete.

 It’s but logical then that we take a closer look at the advantages and disadvantages of roads paved with concrete.
 Humans may have left behind the days of world conquest and expansion, but he knows the undeniable importance of well-paved roads.

 To boot, every material has an advantage and a disadvantage.
 It’s safe to say in engineering construction that there’s no such thing as a perfect building material.
 The same goes for concrete.

 Made up of cement, sand, and gravel, concrete road’s greatest advantage is its longevity.
+Look for stone gravel supplier new haven county CT for excellent quality gravel and concrete supplies.
 You can expect a concrete road to last 20 to 40 years.
 In contrast, asphalt roads last a lot less, perhaps half the lifetime of one paved with concrete.